-I left out all the parts that went overboard (from an English perspective) in expressing respect.
+When translating business correspondence, I have to leave out all the parts that go overboard (from an English perspective) in expressing respect.

 Consider this Korean sentence: